Tulare Lake: Pestilence of 1833

 According to California historian and ethnographer of the Yokuts people Frank F. Latta, there was an epidemic around 1833 that wiped out nearly the entire western San Joaquin Valley:

 At least three centenarians among my Yokuts informants were children here at that time.
 They were able to verify the existence of such an occurrence and to give me some account of it: burial of dead bodies until there were not enough survivors to make burials; abandonment of village sites, fleeing to the mountains, and later, studying the general condition of the valley floor and foothills until the Mewalk thro [sic] them safe for reoccupation.
 These centenarians were Pahmit, San Joaquin River Dumna; Sáhn-ē-hat, Tule River Yaudanche, and Tō-tū-yah, Yosemite Valley Mewalk.
 Totuyah and Pahmit actually knew of the Mewalk moving down into the vacant Yokuts territory.

 Skull Island was probably a result of this epidemic, as Latta's informants specifically note that bodies were too high in quantity for the living to bury them.

 Two Mexican land grants were claimed in 1843, one between Kings River and Cross Creek, and another, Manuel Castro's Rancho Laguna de Tache on the north bank of the Kings River.
 John C. Frémont led a United States military expedition across California, including Tulare Lake, immediately before the Mexican-American War.

+Indigenous removals and treaties for the Tulare valley

+An Indian Land Cessions map showing Tulare Lake's wetlands and uplands divided by cessions 275 to 279 and 282 to 286 in 1851.

+Prior to American settlement, the Tulare Lake basin and its surrounding wetlands were inhabited by numerous Indigenous nations, predominantly Yokutsan tribes, who relied on the lacustrine ecosystem for food.
+Following the American acquisition of California, a combination of discriminatory legislation, state-sponsored violence, and unratified treaties forced these communities to surrender their ancestral lands.

+This dispossession was facilitated by the state's legal framework and systemic violence, now recognized as the California genocide.
+The Act for the Government and Protection of Indians (1850) stripped Native Americans of legal standing, permitted white settlers to dispossess them of occupied lands, and enabled a system of forced indentured servitude.
+Encroachment by settlers and state-backed militias disrupted traditional resource gathering, culminating in localized armed resistance such as the Tule River War of 1856.
+Military suppression and the destruction of food supplies effectively ended sovereign Indigenous control over the basin.

+Between 1851 and 1873, federal commissioners negotiated a series of land cession treaties with regional tribes under duress.
+The 1851 agreements were part of the "Eighteen Unratified Treaties" signed by federal agents but secretly rejected by the U.S. Senate under pressure from the California legislature, leaving the tribes landless despite executing the required cessions.
+The schedule of formal cessions impacting the Tulare Lake basin includes: